-Some defenses can lead to the exclusion of evidence, while others might lead to an outright dismissal of the charge before trial.
-Some defenses are called "affirmative defenses" which can only be decided by the judge or jury at trial.
+Many defenses can be decided on a pretrial basis, leading to the exclusion of evidence or an outright dismissal of the charge before trial.
+Affirmative defenses are decided by the jury at the trial.

 Call 813-250-0500 today.